-ExploreTUM is a series of programs offered at the Technical University of Munich with the shared goal of bringing women closer to STEM fields.
-They aim to allow women and girls to experiment, explore the student life, and discover their interest in science and technology through a range of programs.
-Find out how you can get involved with ExploreTUM as a TUM student (link)
+ExploreTUM is a series of programs offered at the Technical University of Munich with the shared goal of bringing scholars closer to STEM fields.
+They aim to allow girls, boys and diverse to experiment, explore the student life, and discover their interest in science and technology through a range of programs.

 Girl's Day is a one-day event where companies, universities and research institutions across Germany open their doors to schoolgirls from the 5th grade and give an overview of their professions.
 Participants are invited to learn about different fields where women are currently underrepresented, specifically where the percentage of women is less than 40%.
 More general information can be found on the official Girls' Day website.

-The focus group “Diversity in Information Technology” consists of Anna Boyksen Fellow Dr. Andreea Molnar (Swinburne University of Technology, Australia) and her host Prof. Anne Brüggemann-Klein (TUM Department for Informatics).
+The focus group “Diversity in Information Technology” consists of Anna Boyksen Fellow Dr. Andreea Molnar and her host Prof. Anne Brüggemann-Klein .
 This focus group aims to identify and characterise intiatives that promote information technology among the women and groups that are not usually represented in computer science.

 The GIRLS Hacker School is a format that is specifically aimed at girls and women from all ages.
 The goal is to inspire girls to code so that there are more women in the IT world.